tenzir/tenzir/web/blog/tenzir-v4.17/index.md

 ## Print Individual Fields in Events

-The [`print <field> <format>` operator][print-operator-docs] is the counterpart to the [`parse` operator][parse-operator-docs].
+The `print <field> <format>` operator is the counterpart to the `parse` operator.
 Given a field of type record within an event, it replaces it with a string containing the formatted representation.
-This is best explained on an example:
+This is best explained on an
+example:

 ```json {0} title="Input"
 {